-We will double the number of affordable homes that are currently on this site.
+We will almost double the number of affordable homes that are currently on this site.
 At least 35% of all the new homes would be affordable, split between social and intermediate rent, in-line with Westminster’s policy.
 This would help some of the 7,000 households which are on the Council’s waiting list.

 What steps would be taken to prevent anti-social behaviour?